 www.kawakib.com

-What I look for in a Student Performer
+What Qualities do I Look for in a Student Performer?

 Attending my classes practically guarantees the opportunity to perform at my Class Haflas and annual Recital.

-However, performing with me at other venues is either by “open call” or by invitation.
-Even the PRISM Rehearsal Club members are not guaranteed a performance spot in any show.
+The dance spots at all of the other events are filled either by open call or by invitation.
+Even the members of my PRISM Rehearsal Club are not guaranteed a performance spot in any show.

 When I am planning a show, I consider the venue, and how high the expectations are for the performers.
-Is it a paying show (private party, First Night/VA, Multicultural Fair)?
-Is it a charity, reduced rate, or free performance (nursing home, Women’s Forum, etc.)?
+Is it a paying show like a private party, corporate event, or school multicultural fair?
+Is it a show at a reduced rate, for instance at nursing homes, the Women’s Forum, or charity fundraisers?

 • preparedness - do they come to class, rehearsals, shows, with what was asked for previously (costume, veil, etc.)?

 • punctuality - are they consistently late?
-This is often a daily and unconscious trait in someone’s life, and can be very difficult for others they’re working with
+This is often a daily and unconscious trait in someone’s life, and can be very difficult for other performers

 • reliability - do they show up when expected, or are they absent without giving notice?

-• improvement - in technique and understanding, signifying practise at home
+• improvement - in technique and understanding, signifying practice at home

 • good attitude - do they seem glad to be there or more like they’re granting a favor?